Overview: Research-Intensive Course Grants

 Lawrence-campus tenure-track faculty, teaching professors, and full-time lecturers are eligible to apply for a Research-Intensive Course Grant.

-Eligible courses must be Lawrence-campus or online classes which enroll primarily undergraduate students.
+Eligible courses must be Lawrence-campus or online classes that enroll primarily undergraduate students.
 The course must be offered within one year of the grant recipient receiving the award; for example, someone receiving the award in the fall must offer the course that fall, the following spring, or the following summer.
 Instructors teaching classes from across the disciplines of sciences, social sciences, arts, humanities, and professional schools are encouraged to apply.
 Undergraduate classes of any size, and at any level (introductory to advanced), are eligible.

 If you are unsure if you or your course qualify, please email firstname.lastname@example.org to inquire about eligibility.